 - You have pain or swelling in your chest.

 - You have pain or discomfort in your neck or shoulder.

-- You are urinating less than your caregiver says you should.
+- You are urinating less than your healthcare provider says you should.

-- You weigh more or less than your caregiver says you should.
+- You weigh more or less than your healthcare provider says you should.

 - Your skin or the whites of your eyes turn yellow.